 Editor’s note: Guess what?
 GoDaddy’s GoCentral Online Store now makes it easier than ever before for local consumers to find your business via Google Web Search and Google Maps, and even improves your website’s search engine optimization (SEO) ranking.
 Check it out.

 Add yourself to local directories.
 In addition to Google, you should create business citations (which are mentions of your business name and information) on other important online directories and websites.
 Moz has a full list of citation sites organized by industry.
 A few of the most common sites include:

 Make sure your NAP is consistent.
 NAP is an acronym for your name, address and phone number.
 For Google and other search engines to trust your business, this information needs to be consistent across the web.
 Make sure that your info is correct in all online citations.

 Editor’s note: It can be a pain to constantly update information across directories.
-Consider using a tool like GoDaddy’s Get Found to get your business listed everywhere — all from one place.
+Consider using a tool like GoDaddy’s Local Business Listings to get your business listed everywhere — all from one place.

 2. Optimize for local social.

 To connect with local customers, you need to optimize your web presence through search and social.
 Social profiles help people find your business when they search directly through an app.
 They also help people find your business in general search because popular social media sites have high SEO authority.